-This facility was taken on 1 August 2017 for the purpose of paying salaries.
-The applicable interest rate on the overdraft from GCB Bank is 22% (1 January 2019: 26%) per annum or at any other rate determined by the bank.
+The agreement for this facility was initiated on 1 August 2017 for the purpose of paying salaries.
+The applicable interest rate for the period under review on the overdraft from GCB Bank is 19.5% (1 January 2020: 22%) per annum or at any other rate determined by the bank.
 The overdrafts are secured over Government subventions.